rina-333/Tourism-academy/api_doc.md

 ```
 {
   "title": "<title of news to get insert into>"
+  "image_url": "<image url of news to get insert into>"
-  "description": "<description to get insert into>"
+  "description": "<description of news to get insert into>"
-  "category": "<category to get insert into>"
+  "category": "<category of news to get insert into>"
-  "date": "<date to get insert into>"
+  "date": "<date of news to get insert into>"
 }
 ```